 Not at all.
 The Preamble grounds them.

-The Constitution is a framework—a structure of laws, powers, and processes.
+The Constitution establishes how the country governs — a structure of laws, powers, and procedures.

 Everything else flows from that.
-The branches of government, the checks and balances, the amendments and clauses—those are tools.
+The branches of government, checks and balances, amendments, and clauses are tools.
+The Preamble sets the purpose those tools are meant to serve.

-It doesn’t compete with the founding documents—it gives them a moral compass.
-A reason for being.
+It doesn’t compete with the founding documents.
+It gives them orientation.

 Argument: